-Following up on this month’s eyebrow-raising transaction from Bybit, the world’s second-largest crypto exchange, we now have confirmation from blockchain Sherlock Holmes himself, ZachXBT.
+Following up on this month’s eyebrow raising transaction from Bybit, the world’s second largest crypto exchange, we now have confirmation from blockchain Sherlock Holmes himself, ZachXBT.
 Yes, folks, it was a "security incident."
 (And by "incident," we mean the biggest crypto heist in history.)

-Turns out our old friends from North Korea’s Lapsus$ crew, yes, the same folks keeping Rocket Man’s missile budget healthy—managed to swipe $1.5 billion in Ethereum.
+Turns out our old friends from North Korea’s Lapsus$ crew, yes, the same folks keeping Rocket Man’s missile budget healthy, managed to swipe $1.5 billion in Ethereum.
 How?
 Simple.
-They finessed a phishing site so convincing, the CEO probably thought he was just doing his usual cold-to-hot wallet shuffle.
+They finessed a phishing site so convincing, the CEO probably thought he was just doing his usual cold to hot wallet shuffle.
 Except this time, instead of transferring funds to the actual exchange, he generously wired them to a wallet owned by Kim Jong-un’s piggy bank.

 You really have to admire the craft.
-This wasn’t your run-of-the-mill phishing email saying, “Dear sir, urgent action required.”
+This wasn’t your run of the mill phishing email saying, “Dear sir, urgent action required.”
 Nope.
-This was months of prep, insider-level details, and a portal so identical even his password manager probably applauded.
+This was months of prep, insider level details, and a portal so identical even his password manager probably applauded.

 Biggest crypto heist ever.
 And honestly?
 At this point, North Korea might as well list “professional crypto thief” as its top GDP contributor.